Emergent Universe as an interaction in the dark sector: Abstract

 \section{Abstract}

-In this work a cosmological scenario where dark matter interacts with a variable vacuum energy for a spatially flat Friedmann-Robertson-Walker space-time is analysed.
-One of the aims is to show how a particular interaction in the dark sector can be used to get a model of an Emergent Universe.
-After that we analyse the viability of two particular models by taking into account recent observations.
-The updated observational Hubble data is used in order to constrain the cosmological parameters of the models and the amount of dark energy in the radiation era is estimated.
-It is shown that the two models fulfill the severe bounds of $\Omega_{x}(z\simeq 1100)<0.009$ at the $2\sigma$ level of Planck.
+A cosmological scenario where dark matter interacts with a variable vacuum energy for a spatially flat Friedmann-Robertson-Walker space-time is proposed and analysed to show that with a linear equation of state and a particular interaction in the dark sector it is possible to get a model of an Emergent Universe.
+In addition, the viability of two particular models is studied by taking into account recent observations.
+The updated observational Hubble data and the JLA supernovae data are used in order to constraint the cosmological parameters of the models and estimate the amount of dark energy in the radiation era.
+It is shown that the two models fulfil the severe bounds of $\Omega_{x}(z\simeq 1100)<0.009$ at the $2\sigma$ level of Planck.

 1cm